-Anyone thinking about contesting a will or intestacy by making an Inheritance Act claim will need to act fast.
+Anyone thinking about contesting a will on the grounds that you are not included in it by making an Inheritance Act claim will need to act fast.
 Very strict time limits apply and court proceedings must be commenced within six months of a grant of representation being made.
 If you are already out of time however, do not despair.
-The court does have discretion to allow late Inheritance Act claims, but it is vital to act quickly once you become aware of your right to make an inheritance claim
+The court does have discretion to allow late Inheritance Act claims, but it is vital to act quickly once you become aware of your right to make an inheritance claim.